 Feel like switching between WiFi and Bluetooth during a single session?
 No problem.
 Just toggle your phone’s Bluetooth or WiFi on or off, and Signals automatically switches over to the other without a hitch.

-The app can store up to your 10 latest cooks on the cloud, with graphs, mix/max history and alert history accessible anytime.
+The app can store all of your latest cooking sessions on the cloud, with graphs, session notes, mix/max history and alert history accessible anytime.
 You can also download them straight to your phone.

 Signals’ Alarms: Signaling When Food is Done

 As mentioned, the Signals gives you the choice to customize both High and Low Temperature Alarms for each probe.
 There are no fancy presets for meats, like other thermometers, but typing in the desired number is super quick and easy.

 And when your food is done – you’ll know it: the alarms are VERY loud at max volume (90dB), and we could hear them from inside the house – with the door closed!
 The app will vibrate and beep on your phone too – just not as loudly.